marcottelab/super.complex/README.md

 # sup_graph

-Requirements
-Python 2/ Python 3
-tensorflow - for neural network option
-	Installation in anaconda3:
-		conda install tensorflow

 For each step except step 3, run: python main.py --input_file_name input_humap.yaml --out_dir_name /results_your_name
-or for python 3 (if you want to use a neural network): python3 main3.py --input_file_name input_humap.yaml --out_dir_name /results_your_name

-The input file input_humap.yaml needs to be modified at each step according to the instructions before running the above command.
+The input file input_humap.yaml needs to be modified at each step according to the instruction before running the above command.
-More information on each of the input options is given in all of the example input files.

 1. Split complex list into train and test:
 Set option split_flag = 1